-Large-Scale, Unhackable Communication Networks Are Within Reach - D-brief
+Large-Scale, Quantum Communication Networks Are Within Reach - D-brief

 In principle, encryption is straightforward: A random number acts as a key letting the sender scramble their message, and the receiver uses this number to unscramble it.
 The difficulty arises in sending the key to both parties without third-party interception.
 Modern encryption relies on a “complexity assumption,” which posits that the effort of cracking the encryption is so great that no one would successfully manage it.
 Quantum encryption methods, says Christoph Marquardt, leader of the quantum information processing group at the Max Planck Institute for the Science of Light, are based “on physics itself” and can be proven—rather than assumed—to be secure.

 The underlying physics principle is superposition—a quantum particle can be in two different states simultaneously until the particle is detected.
 As such, the random number key is not actually determined until the receiver has looked at the photons.
 The trick to this process is that the receiver randomly looks at the photons with one of two possible detectors, which differ by the state they expect to see the particle in.
 The receiver lets the sender know which detector was used for each photon and the sender lets the receiver know how this compares the initial photon polarization.
 At the end of this process both parties have a key which can be statistically analyzed for signs of eavesdropping.
-Assuming the analysis results are normal, they are guaranteed security.
+Assuming the analysis results are normal, both parties are guaranteed security.
+Marquardt’s group has shown that with modifications to increase precision, a whole quantum key could be distributed via satellite in the near future.

-Technology to distribute quantum keys has been implemented commercially in fiber optics communications, but with one major downfall: traveling through the glass optical fibers degrades the signal to the point where “after a few hundred kilometers basically no signal actually makes it out the other side,” says Norbert Lütkenhaus at the Institute for Quantum Computing at Warterloo University.
+Technology to distribute quantum keys has been implemented commercially in fiber optics communications, but with one major downfall: traveling through the glass optical fibers degrades the signal to the point where “after a few hundred kilometers basically no signal actually makes it out the other side,” says Norbert Lütkenhaus at the Institute for Quantum Computing at Waterloo University.

 To circumvent this problem, Marquardt’s team detects laser light from a geostationary satellite 38,000 kilometers from the earth’s surface.
 Though a much further distance overall, the majority of this journey is in the vacuum of space with no material to disrupt the signal, except Earth’s atmosphere, the majority of which is within 15 km of the earth’s surface.